Granata-R/DOT-IOT-Log-Explorer/README.md

 ### 3.2.2 Sleep
 In the *Sleep* tab there is a launcher (***Fig. 3.2.2.a***) for an edited version of [**AccuSleep**](https://github.com/zekebarger/AccuSleep).
-AccuSleep is a popular MATLAB software to do automatic and manual segmentation into wakefulness and rapid eye movement (REM), and non REM (NREM) sleep, basing on EEG and electromyogram (EMG).
+AccuSleep is a popular MATLAB software to do automated and manual segmentation into wakefulness and rapid eye movement (REM), and non REM (NREM) sleep, basing on EEG and electromyogram (EMG).
 It comes already installed in DOT-IOT Log Explorer.

 ![Fig. 3.2.2.a](https://i.imgur.com/WtHKDlu.png)

 ***Fig. 3.2.2.a***

 If you don't have EMG you can use the TINT speed vector to aid yourself in manual sleep segmentation.
-DOT-IOT Log Explorer can automatically assign the movement epochs (as defined by the user in the *Movement* tab) to the wakefulness epochs in the AccuSleep GUI.
+DOT-IOT Log Explorer can automatedally assign the movement epochs (as defined by the user in the *Movement* tab) to the wakefulness epochs in the AccuSleep GUI.

 Once the data is saved, this edited version generates a *Sleep* folder (in the same folder of the original *.txt* file) where the sleep labels are saved.
 Thereupon, these labels can be loaded by the main GUI for displaying them and to check, for example, the unit metrics during wakefulness, REM, NREM.

-**Bonus: what if I want to do the automatic segmentation of sleep but I do not have the EMG?**
+**Bonus: what if I want to do the automated segmentation of sleep but I do not have the EMG?**
 A recent paper by H. Osanai et al, [Extracting electromyographic signals from multi-channel LFPs using independent component analysis without direct muscular recording](https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(23)00105-4), showed that it is possible to extract a simulated EMG from LFPs.

 If you have the *.bin* recording you can use it for LFP extraction (see **LFP extraction** section), simulate the EMG through the *Sleep* module, and run the automated version of AccuSleep.
 Note that these functions require the Deep Learning toolbox (see **Requirements**) and have not been tested yet.